Ring III

 Kehä III ("ring three", National road 50; or Kehä III or Kantatie 50; Ring III or Stamväg 50) is an important highway in Southern Finland.
-It is the outermost of the three beltways in the Helsinki region, and the first one to be built.
+It is the outermost of the three beltways in Helsinki capital region, and the first one to be built.
 It lies across the four Finnish municipalities of Kirkkonummi, Espoo, Vantaa and Helsinki.
 Shaped like an arch, the road is 46 km long, of which only a very small fraction passes within the borders of Helsinki itself.

 Overview

 Work on Kehä III started in 1962, on the base of an existing road.
 The construction was finished in 1972, initially with only one lane per direction.
 Most parts of the road have since been expanded to at least two lanes per direction, although the westernmost end is still one-lane per direction in places.

 The most recent construction work has been extensive renovation on its busiest stretch in Vantaa, where several interchanges have been built or improved, and lanes added.
 Industrial development along the road has introduced higher volumes of heavy traffic.

 The European route E18 is routed through Kehä III, bypassing central Helsinki.

 Kehä III is often informally or jokingly considered the outer border of the Helsinki area, because most of the urban development of the capital region is inside the ring.
 The road itself doesn't follow any legal border and rural and urban landscapes can be found on both sides of it.

 The new zone system for fares in the HSL area mostly follows the borders of Kehä III.